 - makes it hard to concentrate or sleep

 - you can manage to get up, wash or dress

 - is annoying but does not stop you doing daily activities

 If plantar fasciitis does not get better, a GP might refer you to a physiotherapist or foot specialist (podiatrist).

 A GP might refer you to a physiotherapist for exercises or to see a foot specialist (podiatrist), who can recommend things like insoles and the right shoes to wear.

-Physiotherapy and podiatry may not be available for free on the NHS everywhere and waiting times can be long.
+Podiatry may not be available for free on the NHS everywhere and waiting times can sometimes be long.